STOMP

 The Story

-We imagined a futuristic, athleisure silhouette with a two-part 3D printed sole: a true barefoot inner layer with a removable, city-friendly outer sole.
+The outcome is a futuristic, athleisure silhouette with a two-part 3D printed sole: a true barefoot inner layer with a removable, city-friendly outer sole.
 Beyond just function, a two-part sole allows for modular recyclability, should each component be made from a different composite.
 Using 3D printing allowed for rapid prototyping and built in a level of customizability for future customers that is not possible with foam-based shoe-sole manufacturing.

 Research